 Ensure affordable energy access for all

 The City has been a strong advocate for low-income utility customers.
 Since 2019, we have successfully petitioned the New York State Public Service Commission (PSC) to expand access to the low-income program, limit utility service terminations, create an emergency COVID relief subsidy, and make it easier for customers to resolve issues relating to unpaid bills.
-More recently, the City petitioned for more utility bill discounts for low-income customers; this proceeding is still ongoing.
+More recently, the City successfully petitioned for more utility bill discounts for low-income customers; learn more.

 Reduce energy consumption